Guide to CT Scanners

 You can also use a CT with water cooling if the facility does not have a sufficient water source, but then it will require an external chiller.

 Benefits of water-cooled systems:

-However, they take up more space, so you need to either have room for that, or to have the options of placing some of the parts outside and then run the cables through the wall.
+However, they take up more space, so you need to either have room for that or to have the option of placing some of the parts outside and then run the cables through the wall.

 CT Scanner Workstation

 We are almost done, but there are a few more things to decide on.

 A workstation is an option for most medical imaging equipment.

 Since it is independent of the main modality console, you can process and analyze images while still allowing patients to keep coming in for examinations.

 Furthermore, it enables doctors to analyze the images long after they have been taken.

 If you plan to perform image analysis yourself, getting a workstation is necessary.